Data Obsolescence Detection in the Light of Newly Acquired Valid Observations: Abstract

 \section{Abstract}

 The information describing the conditions of a system or a person is constantly evolving and may become obsolete and contradict other information.
 A database, therefore, must be consistently updated upon the acquisition of new valid observations that contradict obsolete ones contained in the database.
-In this paper, we propose a novel approach for dealing with the information obsolescence problem.
-Our approach aims to detect, in real-time, contradictions between observations and then identify the obsolete ones, given a representation model.
-Since we work within an uncertain environment characterized by the lack of information, we choose to use a Bayesian network as our representation model and propose a new approximate concept, $\epsilon$-Contradiction.
-The new concept is parameterised by a confidence level of having a contradiction in a set of observations.
-We propose a polynomial-time algorithm for detecting obsolete information.
-We show that the resulting obsolete information is better represented by an AND-OR tree than a simple set of observations.
-Finally, we demonstrate the effectiveness of our approach on a real elderly fall-prevention database and showcase how this tree can be used to give reliable recommendations to doctors.
-Our experiments give systematically and substantially very good results.
+In this paper, we propose a novel causation-based system for dealing with the information obsolescence problem when a causal Bayesian network is our representation model.
+Our approach is based on studying causal dependencies between the network variables to detect, in real-time, contradictions between the observations on a single subject and then identify the obsolete ones.
+We propose a new approximate concept, $\epsilon$-Contradiction, which represents the confidence level of having a contradiction between some observations relating to a specific subject.
+Once identified, obsolete observations are given in an original way, in the form of an explanation AND-OR Tree.
+Our approach can be applied in various domains where the main issue is to detect and explain personalized situations such that the reasons and circumstances underlying unexpected outcomes.
+Examples include among others: detecting behaviour change by analyzing user profiles, and identifying the causes of some anomalies such as bank frauds by analyzing customer interactions.
+In this paper, we demonstrate the effectiveness of our approach in a real-life medical application: the elderly fall-prevention and showcase how the resulted explanation AND-OR trees can be used to give reliable recommendations to physicians and assist decision-makers.
+Our approach runs in a polynomial time and gives systematically and substantially good results. \keywords{Obsolete information \and Contradictory observations \and Causal Bayesian network \and Information update \and Elderly-fall prevention \and Decision support}